 For more information about the asynchronous service see Asynchronous service in Microsoft Dynamics 365.

 The service bus relays the request messagedata context between Microsoft Dynamics 365 and Microsoft Azure Service Bus solution listener applications.
 The service bus also provides data security so that only authorized applications can access the posted Dynamics 365 data.
 Authorization of Microsoft Dynamics 365 to post the data context to the service bus and for listener applications to read it is managed by either Microsoft Azure Active Directory Access Control Service (ACS) or Microsoft Azure Shared Access Signatures (SAS).

 About SAS authorization: This feature was introduced in CRM Online 2016 Update 1 and CRM 2016 Service Pack 1 (on-premises).
 SAS is a more modern form of authorization and exhibits better performance when compared to ACS.

 - Microsoft Azure Solution

-Let us now identify a scenario that implements those integration components identified previously.
-As a pre-requisite, ACS has been configured to recognize Microsoft Dynamics CRM as the supported issuer and the Microsoft Azure Service Bus solution configured with rules to allow Microsoft Dynamics CRM to post to the endpoint on which the listener is listening.
+Let us now identify a scenario that implements the previously mentioned connection components.
+As a prerequisite, ACS has been configured to recognize Microsoft Dynamics 365 as the supported issuer and the Microsoft Azure Service Bus solution configured with rules to allow Microsoft Dynamics 365 to post to the endpoint where the listener is.